pigulla/lewd/README.md

 ```

 ## Getting Started
 Validation is done in two steps.
 First, a condition is generated.
-That scheme can then be used to validate values against.
+Values can then be validated against that condition.

 ```javascript
 var condition = lewd.Boolean();